workarea-commerce/workarea-product-bundles/README.md

 A **product bundle** is a product that contains other products.

 For some bundles, this is simply a way to display related products together on a single product detail page.
 In this plugin, we call those **discrete bundles**, which always show each individual product within the bundle and allow any or all of the products to be added to cart.
+Each individual product will show as a separate item in the cart and throughout checkout.

 ### Discrete Bundles

 **Package**

 A package product is the most basic product bundle type.
 A package displays bundled products on a single detail page where a customer can select options and add each individual product to their cart one at a time.
 Each product within a package product displays its own options, quantity, and add to cart button.
-The bundle itself is never added directly to cart, but rather serves as a container of those related products.
+The package product itself is never added directly to cart, but rather serves as a container of those related products.

 **Family**